snandiDS/prokseq-deprecated/README.md

 	We strongly recommend to use docker to run the pipeline.
 The external dependencies and R dependencies are all bundled in the container.
 	The container prokseq-v2.1:v1 is available in https://hub.docker.com/repository/docker/snandids/prokseq-v2.1

-	To pull the image from the Docker Hub registry: docker pull snandids/prokseq-v2.1:v1
+	Step 1: To pull the image from the Docker Hub registry: docker pull snandids/prokseq-v2.1:v1

-	To Run:
+	Step 2: To Run:
 	   docker run -it snandids/prokseq-v2.1:v1
 	   sh-5.0# cd prokseq

+	Step 3: Activate the environment
 	   sh-5.0# source /etc/profile.d/conda.sh
 	   sh-5.0# conda activate py36
            (py36) sh-5.0# <YOU WILL GET THIS PROMPT>

+	Step 4: Run the example
            Here run the pipeline with the example files:
               (py36) sh-5.0# python scripts/pipeline-v2.8.py -s samples.bowtie.PEsample -p param.input.bowtie -n 4
               The script is running with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.input.bowtie.
 The program is submitted with four processors.

+	Step 5: Work with real data.
 To copy the files (sample[fq/fastq], GTF, BED, fasta, etc) to the container:

-	Find out the containerID from "docker ps -a" from another terminal.
+	Find out the containerID from another terminal.
 For example:
+	Run the command
+	   docker ps -a
+	Output (somewhat similar):
 	CONTAINER ID        IMAGE                      COMMAND             CREATED             STATUS                    PORTS               NAMES
 	8f780c0a9969        snandids/prokseq-v2.1:v1   "sh"                5 minutes ago       Up 5 minutes                                  fervent_feynman